suni0910/sunil_portfolio.github.io/README.md

 To acquire new skills and knowledge to enhance my professional capabilities in a challenging and dynamic environment.
 Seeking a position in a company where I can utilize my skills and abilities to grow and develop professionally.

 ### Education
-[Post Graduation ]
+- [Post Graduation ]
 M. Sc  Computer Science (Cyber Security)
 Deemed University
 Rajiv Gandhi National Institute of Youth Development
-Year: 2022-24
 CGPA: 8.1
+(_June 2024_)

-[Under Graduation]
+- [Under Graduation]
 B.C.A(Informatics)
 Osmania University, Nizam College
-Year: 2019-22
 CGPA: 9.3
+(_June 2022_)

-[Intermediate (M.P.C)]
+- [Intermediate (M.P.C)]
 TSBIE Sai Shivani Junior College
-Year: 2017-19
 Percentage: 98%
+(_March 2017_)

 ### Projects
-Smart Agriculture Prediction and Notification System using Machine Learning
+- Smart Agriculture Prediction and Notification System using Machine Learning

-Cyber Attack Detection and Notification System using ML Techniques
+- Cyber Attack Detection and Notification System using ML Techniques

-IPL Auction and Winner Analysis using ML Techniques
+- IPL Auction and Winner Analysis using ML Techniques

-Implementation of Spatial Domain LSB Image Steganography Algorithm
+- Implementation of Spatial Domain LSB Image Steganography Algorithm

-Implementation of Blockchain Technology using GO Language
+- Implementation of Blockchain Technology using GO Language

 ### Internship
 STEM INTERN